 11. Volunteer your time and money at a local food bank

-The demand at local food banks has skyrocketed.
+During the holidays, the demand at local food banks often skyrockets.
 Several years ago, one agent decided he wasn’t getting a very good return on what he was paying for internet leads.
-He decided to contribute that money to a local food bank and to volunteer there one day a week.
+He decided to contribute that money to a local food bank instead, and to volunteer there one day a week.
 His business increased by 15 percent during the next six months.

 12. Clean your closet, and recycle old electronics

-There’s a well-worn saying that goes like, “You attract who you are.”
+There’s a well-worn saying: “You attract who you are.”
 When you give to others, it always comes back to you.
 More importantly, when you donate all the clothing, shoes and electronic devices you’re not using to others who truly need them, you’re making room for new business.
 I’ve watched this principle work for over two decades — test it out in your business.